Machine Learning Notebook

 plt.show()

-Residuals should be randomly scattered around zero.
-A systematic pattern (curve, funnel shape) means the model is missing something.
+Residuals should be scattered randomly around zero.
+A clear pattern (curve, funnel shape) means the model is missing something.

 Classification